viragelabs/addons/avahi-reflector/DOCS.md

 Save your settings, return to the **Info** tab and click **Start**.
 You can check on the **Logs** tab to see that the Add-on started up correctly, you should see:

 *Server startup complete.
 Host name is viragehub.local.
-Local service cookie is 2929746891.
+Local service cookie is 2929746891.*<br>
-Service "viragehub" (/services/ssh.service) successfully established.
+*Service "viragehub" (/services/ssh.service) successfully established.*<br>
-Service "viragehub" (/services/sftp-ssh.service) successfully established.
+*Service "viragehub" (/services/sftp-ssh.service) successfully established.*<br>
-Service "Mosquitto MQTT server on viragehub" (/services/mqtt.service) successfully established.*
+*Service "Mosquitto MQTT server on viragehub" (/services/mqtt.service) successfully established.*

 (with your host_name instead of viragehub, if you changed this value in the settings)